qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Supported Data Formats
 ======================

-|qg| uses the OGR library to read and write vector data formats (GRASS vector and
+|qg| uses the OGR library to read and write vector data formats including
-PostgreSQL support is supplied by native |qg| data provider plugins), including ESRI Shapefiles, MapInfo and Microstation file formats; PostGIS, SpatiaLite, Oracle Spatial databases and many more.
-The vector data can also be loaded in read mode from zip and gzip archives into |qg|.
+ESRI Shapefiles, MapInfo, Microstation file formats and many more.
+GRASS vector, PostGIS, MSSQL Spatial and Oracle Spatial support is supplied by native |qg| data providers.
+Vector data can also be loaded in read mode from zip and gzip archives into |qg|.
 At the date of this document, 69 vector formats are supported by the OGR library (see OGR-SOFTWARE-SUITE :ref:`literature_and_web`).
-The complete list is available at http://www.gdal.org/ogr/ogr_formats.html.
+The complete list of supported vector data formats by the OGR library (see OGR-SOFTWARE-SUITE :ref:`literature_and_web`) is available at http://www.gdal.org/ogr/ogr_formats.html.

 .. note::